By Candice Gaukel Andrews

 Although Churchill’s polar bear migration is part of an age-old pattern, climate change has caused Hudson Bay to melt earlier each summer and to freeze later, greatly shortening the polar bear's hunting season and straining the animal's fat reserves. ©Candice Gaukel Andrews

-Polar bears communicate by using a broad variety of vocalizations, such as braying, chuffing, growling, hissing, lip-smacking, panting, snorting, and whimpering. ©Candice Gaukel Andrews
+Polar bears communicate by using a broad variety of vocalizations such as braying, chuffing, growling, hissing, lip-smacking, panting, snorting and whimpering. ©Candice Gaukel Andrews

-Polar bears generally lead solitary lives, with the exception of mothers raising cubs and breeding pairs.
+Polar bears generally lead solitary lives, with the exception of mothers raising cubs, and breeding pairs.
 However, some adult and subadult males do form friendships that can last weeks or even years.
-They may travel, feed, and play-fight together. ©Candice Gaukel Andrews
+They may travel, feed and play-fight together. ©Candice Gaukel Andrews

 A male polar bear initiates play-fighting by approaching another male with its head down and its mouth closed, avoiding eye contact.
-One bear will gently touch the face and neck of the other bear with its nose or mouth.
+One bear will gently touch the face and neck of the other with its nose or mouth.
 Once play-fighting has begun, both bears stand on their hind legs and try to push each other over with their paws. ©Candice Gaukel Andrews

 The relationship between mushers and their dogs is a close one.
 A musher must know every member of his or her canine team like family and earn each dog’s trust.
 Shown here is Churchill musher Dave Daley with a family member. ©Candice Gaukel Andrews

 and seabirds.
-Although they weigh only about three pounds, they are powerful hunters and can catch and kill a twelve-pound Arctic hare. ©Candice Gaukel Andrews
+Although they weigh only about three pounds, they are powerful hunters and can catch and kill a 12-pound Arctic hare. ©Candice Gaukel Andrews

 I think Churchill’s wide, open spaces are some of the most beautiful landscapes in the world.
 This is my "particular place"; my Comeback Country. ©Candice Gaukel Andrews